 By contrast, La Panza’s oils stay safely stored in our climate-controlled cisterns until needed.
 At that time, they’re blended, packaged, and shipped to your door in our signature lightproof and airtight Pantry Pouch.
 When you pour out a La Panza Ranch extra virgin olive oil for the first time, it’s mere days since it was packaged, not months, such as an imported olive oil bought from a store.
 From our family ranch to your table, delivered fresh every time.History: Olive trees—and olive oil—have a history in California that dates back 300 years, starting with the first Spanish missions established in Southern California.
 Along the state’s Central Coast, Mission San Luis Obispo de Tolosa was founded in 1772 and olive trees arrived as well.
 By 1787, the Mission Santa Margarita de Cortona Asistencia was erected less than 35 miles from what would become La Panza Ranch.
 Olive trees have been thriving in the region ever since.

-Unlike a screw-top bottle that goes uncapped after the first pour and allows air into the bottle, the Pantry Pouch’s dispenser keeps air out, thus preventing the oil from getting oxidized (aka ruined).
-And unlike some glass or plastic bottles, no damaging light can reach the precious extra virgin olive oil inside our impermeable Pantry Pouch.
+Unlike a screw-top bottle that goes uncapped after the first pour and allows air into the bottle, the Pantry Pouch’s dispenser keeps air out, thus preventing the oil from getting oxidized, and therefore ruined.
+Unlike some glass or plastic bottles, no damaging light can reach the precious extra virgin olive oil inside our impermeable Pantry Pouch.

-Unique to the Pantry Pouch, it’s metallic interior lining acts like a cistern, to help keep the oil even cooler.
-So, if temperature, oxygen and light cause the most damage to the oil – the Pantry Pouch is your oil’s new best friend.
+Unique to the Pantry Pouch is its metallic interior lining that acts like a cistern to help keep the oil even cooler.
+If temperature, oxygen, and light cause the most damage to olive oil, the Pantry Pouch is your oil’s new best friend.
 As long as the extra virgin olive oil stays in the Pantry Pouch, you can expect the last drop to stay as fresh as the first.
 How many things in life can you say that about?

 Our Pantry Pouch has an 80% reduced carbon footprint over glass bottles and 90% less waste than glass.
 We all like that.
-While La Panza has offered a beautiful award-winning ceramic bottle for our award-winning premium extra virgin olive oil in the past; like all olive oil lovers, we assume you go through a bottle a month and already have a go-to olive oil bottle that looks elegant on your kitchen counter.
-But, showing off a bottle is not the same as enjoying a fresh, great-tasting oil.
-So, this year we listened and re-packaged our extra virgin olive oil with only freshness and convenience in mind and gave our olive oil a new best friend.
-Best of all, the environment wins too.
+Yes, La Panza has offered a beautiful award-winning ceramic bottle for our award-winning premium extra virgin olive oil in the past.
+However, like all olive oil lovers, we assume you go through a bottle a month and already have a go-to olive oil bottle that looks elegant on your kitchen counter.
+But showing off a bottle is not the same as enjoying a fresh, great-tasting oil.
+That's why repackaged our extra virgin olive oil with only freshness and convenience in mind — and gave our olive oil a new best friend.
+Environmentally kind.
+Perfect olive oil.